-The Registrar swept past me into the staff car par, with a brief wave of her hand.
-I turned and watched her expertly reversing her 25 year old canvas-topped, long-wheel base Land Rover into a free parking space.
+The School Registrar swept past me into the staff car park with a brief wave of her hand.
+I turned and watched her expertly reversing her 25 year old canvas-topped, long-wheel-base Land Rover into a free parking space.

 She descended briskly from the battered, mud-splattered vehicle, long blond hair swept into a neat chignon, tailored jacket and knee length skirt, pearl studs and necklace, kitten heels tip-tapping on the tarmac.

 We stopped for a moment to admire her new wheels.
 A present, she said, from her husband, ideal apparently for towing a horse box, and she initiated me into the mysteries of double de-clutching and the necessity of always keeping a waterproof hat in the glove compartment in case it rains inside the cab!

 "There is nothing" I said, "more stylish than a beaten up old Land Rover.
 With heels."